annabelverspeek/EPA133A/Assignment4/EPA133a-G12-A4/README.md

 #### output
 The order of Python files mentioned above is also the order to run the files.
 All outputs will be found in the output folder

-#### osm
-The osm data is used to geographically visualize the vulnerability of the bridges and the criticality of the roads.

-### notebook
-In the notebook folder one Jupyter file can be found that was used to do the first analyses.
-In the outcomes, this file is no longer used.

 ### report
 In the report folder, the final report can be found on our analysis.
 The visualized outcomes of the analysis can be found in report/figures.